JohnAnselmi/gravity-forms-react-native/README.md

 - Consent
 - Section

+The following field types are not supported and will not be rendered:

+- Page (future support planned.
+Feel free to contribute!)
+- HTML (future support planned.
+Feel free to contribute!)
+- File Upload (future support planned.
+Feel free to contribute!)
+- Captcha
+- Payment Fields
+- Post Fields

 ## Custom Field Mapping

 You can map your own components from a UI library to custom field types or override the default ones.
 Here's an example using a hypothetical UI library called "MyUILibrary":